* Updated for Super Bowl LII 2018

 1986 Patriots lose to Bears

 It's interesting to note that the Patriots have never beat a non-animal team in the Super Bowl.
 Not once.
-While they feast on fur and feathers, it's only the Giants and Packers that have handed them losses.
+While they feast on beasts, it's only the Giants and Packers that have handed them losses.